Summary:

 - Next, the plumber will install a check valve on the primary sump pump, which will prevent water from flowing back into the sump pit.

-- The plumber will then cover the threads on the check valve with Teflon tape and tighten the check valve onto the side of the new backup pump.
+- The plumber will then cover the threads on the check valve with Teflon tape and tighten the check valve onto the side of the new backup sump pump.
 Tightening the pump onto the check valve will keep the device secure.

 - Then the plumber will cut a PVC pipe to form the discharge pipe—typically, the size will be a 1½-inch diameter pipe.